New Jersey Freshwater Fishing

 The Freshwater Fisheries e-mail lists, that is.
 This free service provides the latest information about Fish and Wildlife events, public hearings and other matters related to our freshwater fishing resources.
-And we have seven other lists so you can maximize your enjoyment of New Jersey’s fish and wildlife resources.
+And we have several other lists so you can maximize your enjoyment of New Jersey’s fish and wildlife resources.

 Sign up today at: NJFishandWildlife.com/lstsub.htm

 - Northern Region — (908) 735-8240

 (Bergen, Essex, Hudson, Hunterdon, Morris, Passaic, Somerset, Sussex, Union and Warren counties)